tenjava-2014/NLthijs48-t2/README.md

 Features
 -----------

+IT IS UNFINISHED, does not do much when started.
 What does increase the replay value of Minecraft do you ask?
 Well, minigames definitely fulfill that purpose.
 That is why i'm starting to create a minigame :)

 ---------------------------------------